stefenphelps/stefenphelps.com/src/pages/blog/pros-cons-using-wordpress-page-builders.md

 ---
-title: "The Pros and Cons of Using WordPress Page Builders"
+title: 'The Pros and Cons of Using WordPress Page Builders'
+description: "A common issue people run into when using WordPress is it's extremely basic page editor.
+The lack of ability to make complex pages, basically anything more than the typical 'title' and 'body' format, is restrictive."
-publishDate: "2017-10-31"
+publishDate: '2017-10-31'
 categories:
-  - "wordpress"
+  - 'wordpress'
-heroImage: "/blog/basic-vs-complex-layout.png"
+heroImage: '/blog/basic-vs-complex-layout.png'
 author: Stefen Phelps
 layout: '../../layouts/BlogPost.astro'
 ---

 A common issue people run into when using WordPress is it's extremely basic page editor.
 The lack of ability to make complex pages, basically anything more than the typical "title" and "body" format, is restrictive.
-This format is great for simple blog posts, but _not-so-great_ when you need a multi-column layout or multiple full-width sections or pretty much any other complex design.
+This format is great for simple blog posts, but *not-so-great* when you need a multi-column layout or multiple full-width sections or pretty much any other complex design.

 This problem created an ecosystem of **WordPress Page Builder** plugins that come in a variety of [free](https://www.layerswp.com/) and [paid](https://www.wpbeaverbuilder.com/) versions that will either go as far as replacing the [WordPress page editor entirely](https://www.elegantthemes.com/gallery/divi/), or be as minimal as [adding extra custom fields to the page editor screen](https://wordpress.org/plugins/siteorigin-panels/).
 There are a variety of options, but let's take a step back and review the pros and cons of page builders in general and then answer the question "should I use a WordPress page builder?".

 ![](https://i1.wp.com/stefenphelps.com/wp-content/uploads/2017/10/basic-vs-complex-layout.png?fit=845%2C730&ssl=1)

 ## The Benefits of Using a Page Builder